Introduction

-Principles of the Top 250 Songs List
+Principles & Process of the Top 100 Songs List

-In the course of making lists, I've developed a pretty consistent view or guiding principle on how to order them.
+In the course of making lists, I've developed a pretty consistent view or guiding principle on how to create them.
 When I approached this list I asked the question, "What songs could I not live without?"
 This is the guiding question when I am forced to pit one song against another.
 For instance, if I was simply doing a Top 1 list, then that song would be the one song that I would want to have above every other.
 If I could only listen to one song in my lifetime ever again, it would be that one.
 If I was then given the opportunity to expand the list to a Top 2, then the second song I picked would be the next song I would want above every other in the world.
-Imagine I kept expanding that list until it reached 250 songs, you would then have the list that I have made.
+Imagine I kept expanding that list until it reached 100 songs, you would then have the list that I have made.
+With just 100 songs to live with, I find myself desiring to coordinate a vast combination of preferences based primarily on four things to varying degrees: personal enjoyment, personal meaning, musical quality, and historical importance.

 Taking on lists of this size, I use a pretty consistent ranking process.
 I've tried to relay the process as simply as I can.